-- (a) All employees in the bargaining unit who, at the date of certification, were members of the Union, or thereafter became members of the Union, shall, as a condition of employment, maintain such membership. - (b) All employees hired into the bargaining unit after the date of certification shall become members of the Union, and maintain such membership, as a condition of employment. - (c) Nothing in this agreement shall be construed as requiring a person who was an employee prior to the date of certification to become members of the Union.
+- (a) All employees in the bargaining unit who, at the date of certification, were members of the Union, or thereafter became members of the Union, shall, as a condition of employment, maintain such membership. - (b) All employees hired into the bargaining unit after the date of certification shall become members of the Union, and maintain such membership, as a condition of employment.

+(c) Nothing in this agreement shall be construed as requiring a person who was an employee prior to the date of certification to become members of the Union.
+The bargaining unit shall comprise of all employees of the Employer except those excluded by the code or as previously agreed.